Monday, 25 June 2012

 This proved to be my only visit to the old Champion Hill, and I’m so glad I made the effort.
 I was a student at the time in Boreham Wood and I would get to occasional matches when money and enthusiasm allowed.
 This was one ground I was determined not to miss out on.

 I caught the train to East Dulwich station which was virtually next door.
-I walked past the entrance to King’s College and then up the driveway to the corner of the Main Stand and the turnstile block .
+I walked past the entrance to King’s College and then up the driveway to the corner of the Main Stand and the turnstile block.

 The stadium was ageing, but I loved it.
-It had four massive traditional corner floodlight pylons, which were quite unusual for non league grounds.
-To my right there was an open terrace behind the goal.
+It had four massive traditional corner floodlight pylons, which were quite unusual for non-league grounds.
+To my right, there was an open terrace behind the goal.
 The far end was similar although slightly bigger.
+Opposite was a huge terracing with a large roof over it.

+There were crush barriers scattered around the terracing which was made of sleepers with trodden down steps.
 The outstanding feature though was the Main Stand.
 It had a big tier of seating with a wall at the front and then a few rows of paddocked terracing.
-The players came out on the half way line up a few steps onto the playing surface.
+The players came out on the halfway line up a few steps onto the playing surface.

 Little did I know that over thirty years later I'd be a London resident and regular Hendon home and away fan.
 The Dons goals of this occasion were scored by Steve Wilkins and substitute Gary Allen.